 Strong letters of recommendation discuss a student's suitability for a particular fellowship and emphasize referee's involvement with and knowledge of a student.
 In your letter, explain how the student exemplifies the specific criteria of the fellowship at hand.
 Comment on how the student will contribute to the particular fellowship program or to the school or academic program the fellowship would support.
 Also, explain how the fellowship and/or what it enables will make a difference in the candidates' intellectual and personal growth.

 Before writing the letter

-Before writing a letter to support a student's application, review the information about the award that is on our website and that the student has provided to you about the fellowship and about themselves and their proposed project or course of study.
+Before writing a letter to support a student's application, review the information about the award that is on our website and that the student has provided to you about the fellowship and their proposed project or course of study.
 The student's statement about his or her interests and goals is important, but following this material too closely can lead to letters that sound the same.

 Ask the candidate who else is writing a letter of support and what the other writers will most likely emphasize.
 Having this information will help you write a letter that will complement the other letters.
 Ideally, an applicant's letters will provide a comprehensive picture of his or her qualities and achievements rather than repeating the same points over and over.